 Q: Is this something a patient can do at home?

 Tara Davis: Well, you can do a lot of things at home, but that doesn’t mean it’s a good idea.
 Haha!
 For example, we have a very clean environment here, our tools are sterile and we wear surgical gloves.
 When people try to do it at home, they can get an infection because they don’t take the same precautions.
 Also, with acne extractions, it’s very easy to damage and bruise the skin.
-Here at CSI the aestheticians are trained to minimize damage to healthy skin during extractions.*
+Here at California Skin Institute the aestheticians are trained to minimize damage to healthy skin during extractions.*

 Another big point is you have to know when to leave the skin alone.
 Some pimples should not be touched during extraction because that can cause too much damage.* Like with cystic acne – it’s just too deep to get it out without breaking the skin and leaving scars.*